Lambeth (Parish of St Mary), Surrey, London

 The Princes Road workhouse has been demolished.

-In 1871-3, a new workhouse was built at Renfrew Road designed by Thomas W Aldwinckle.
-Its foundation stone was ceremonially laid on 3rd April, 1871.
+In 1871-3, a new workhouse was built at Renfrew Road, Kennington.
+Designed by Thomas W Aldwinckle, its foundation stone was ceremonially laid on 3rd April, 1871.

 LAMBETH NEW WORKHOUSE.